 Jeffery A. Dusek, PhD

-Jeffery A. Dusek, PhD, is the Director of Research at the University Hospitals Connor Integrative Health Network (CIHN) and an Associate Professor in the Department of Family Medicine and Community Health at Case Western Reserve University.
+Jeffery A. Dusek, PhD, is the Director of Research at University Hospitals Connor Whole Health and an Associate Professor in the Department of Family Medicine and Community Health at Case Western Reserve University.

 He received his PhD in BioPsychology from Stony Brook University in New York in 1996 and completed post-doctoral training at Boston University in Cognitive Neuroscience in 1997.